 Penalties for violations include banishment from the show as an attendee and an exhibitor, so be careful.
 It’s good to check out a show for future consideration.
 But don’t cross the line by passing out literature or attempting other forms of advertising while at the show.
 Many shows have a policy that you are required to purchase booth space in order to sign up for sponsorships and place ads in the show program.

 Next is number 6: storage behind the exhibit.
 This rule has two main reasons and varies from show to show.
 Many exhibitors with smaller exhibits like to put their cases behind the exhibit for easy access after the show.
-Shows will often prohibit this practice due to fire regulations and just plain ugliness.
+Las Vegas Trade Shows will often prohibit this practice due to fire regulations and just plain ugliness.

 You can check and see if the floor plan has a double drape line or a single one, as double drape lines are better for storage when allowed.
 Other ideas include getting a rental car for storage, or bringing a handcart and taking the empties to your hotel room.
 Moreover, you can also order a table and store the empties under the table.
 Many cities only allow small amounts of product and literature storage behind the booth space.

 Last but not least is the Preferred Contractor or Exclusive Contractor.
 Each show and city has different union rules for drayage, labor, cleaning, electrical, and many other show services.
-The show rules will dictate what you can and can’t do at a particular show.
+The Las Vegas trade show exhibit rules will dictate what you can and can’t do at a particular show.
 It’s important to remember that when you sign a contract to participate in that show you also agree to the rules of that show.
 Even though you don’t see the prices and rules until long after you sign the contract.

 I always tell exhibitors that if they feel taken advantage of then they should voice their opinion to the show organizer.
 Without feedback, the show organizer will think everyone is ok with $2,000 internet lines and vacuum unions!
-Since, I’m being a little sarcastic here, but I’m sure you know what I mean.
+Since I’m being a little sarcastic here, I’m sure you know what I mean.